szczepanskiamikolaj/lista-obecnosci-backend/README.md

 # Lista Obecności - Backend

 This is the backend for a digital attendance list web application, built using Spring Boot.
 The application is designed to handle user authentication, role-based access, and attendance management.
 The backend is fully integrated with a PostgreSQL database, using Hibernate for ORM.
-To see the frontend, visit [Frontend Link](#).
+To see the frontend, visit [https://github.com/szczepanskiamikolaj/lista-obecnosci-frontend](https://github.com/szczepanskiamikolaj/lista-obecnosci-frontend).

 ## Features